amit-prabhakar/DayBreak/README.md

 ## Credits
 Daybreak med
 ## Data
-Based on the DICOM gem we are currently using the following is the data we can extract from DICOM files:
+Based on the DICOM parser we are using the following is the data we can extract from DICOM files:

  1 0002,0000         File Meta Information Group Length           UL     4 230